2021 Legislative Priorities

-LA City Council is considering reducing the amount of sworn officers to 2002 levels (when the murder rate was nearly double what it is today) and closing important divisions that protect BOMA/GLA members like the Olympic Station.
+Earlier this year, LA City Council considered reducing the number of sworn officers to 2002 levels (when the murder rate was nearly double what it is today) and closing important divisions that protect BOMA/GLA members like the Olympic Station.

 Cutting Red Tape